scott-anderson-wc/cs210pub/lectures/L12/OOP.md

-# OOP in JS + Forms
+# OOP in JS

-Today, we'll focus on how to do Object-Oriented Programming (OOP) in JavaScript.
+Today, we'll focus on how to do Object-Oriented Programming (OOP) in JavaScript, as covered in Chapter 8.

+We probably won't go past page 183.

 ## Plan

+1. Admin: A4 Questions, midterm next week, etc.
 1. Discuss Modules in JS
+1. Bank Accounts
-1. Discuss OOP in JS
+1. OOP in JS
+1. Your Questions
+1. OOP Exercises
+1. Objects as Database
-1. Discuss forms
+1. APIs
 1. Chapter 8 activity
+1. Pitfalls of `this`
+1. Debugging Activity
+1. More OOP exercises

 ## The App module from Chapter 8